kellycreativetech/glass-api/README.md

    Writing config file to .glass/config

-Probably a good idea to make sure you're in sync...
+First, pull down all of the project files from the server.
+This will override anything that you have not yet uploaded, so you probably don't want to use this command more than once when you start the project.

     $> glass get_all

-You may also want a glass ignore file...
+You may also want a glass ignore file.
+This works just like a [.gitignore file](https://help.github.com/articles/ignoring-files/).

 .git and .glass and func.* are ignored by default.